dgroomes/mongodb-playground/README.md

 mongo --quiet queries/zips-size.js
 ```

-It should print `635` in the terminal.
+It should print `635` in the terminal if you've loaded the Georgia data.

 ### Notes